B0LT0N/Getting-and-cleaning-data-project/README.md

--This repository has the tidy data and analysis from the Human Activity Recognition Using Smartphones dataset.
+* This repository has the tidy data and analysis from the Human Activity Recognition Using Smartphones dataset.

--Site where data set was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+* Site where data set was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

--CodeBook.md describes the variables, the data, and any transformations or work that I performed to clean up the data
+* CodeBook.md describes the variables, the data, and any transformations or work that I performed to clean up the data

--R script called run_analysis.R does the following:
+* R script called run_analysis.R does the following:

 1.-Merges the training and the test sets to create one data set.